 Define the investment universe

-Emphasize domestic large-capitalization stocks, but also consider mid- and small-capitalization companies and ADRs of foreign companies opportunistically.
+Emphasize domestic large-capitalization stocks, but also consider mid- and small-capitalization companies and ADRs of non-U.S. companies opportunistically.

 Evaluate stocks using proprietary discipline with ESG integration

 Screen for high-quality companies with dominant market positions, proven management teams, ESG characteristics and/or superior balance sheets across all market sectors.

 Conduct fundamental research to identify companies with attractive growth characteristics relative to their valuation levels.

 Review holdings continuously

 Re-examine a current holding when valuation is realized, fundamentals deteriorate, and/or cyclical shifts alter industry’s attractiveness or a decline in the social/environmental performance causes it to violate a screen.